 • We do not participate in any deforestation practices.
 Deforestation implies the permanent destruction of forests.

-• We use paper from fast-growing trees, like Eucalyptus, which helps quickly and sustainably replenish supply.
+• We use fibers from a variety of sources in North America and other regions, including fast-growing trees, like Eucalyptus, which helps quickly and sustainably replenish supply.

 Help Us Recycle More: